AxelleBdd/AxelleBdd/README.md

-👋 Hi, I’m @AxelleBdd
+-👋 Hi, I’m @AxelleBdd
-👀 I’m interested in cybersecurity, security in general, FullStack and Back-end.
-🌱 I’m currently learning JS, Python, Java, PHP and more.
-📫 You can get in touch with me on LinkedIn or by mail.
-⚡ Fun fact: I'm in a carrer change from laboratory technician to fullStack developer.
-📖 I'm searching for an internship of 12 or 36 months (from bac +2 bac+3 or bac+5).
+-👀 I’m interested in cybersecurity, security in general, FullStack and Back-end -🌱 I’m currently learning JS, Python, Java, PHP and more -📫 You can get in touch with me on LinkedIn or by mail -⚡ Fun fact: I'm in a carrer change from laboratory technician to fullStack developer -📖 I'm searching for an internship of 12 or 36 months (from bac+2 to bac+3 or bac+5)